lilnasy/gratelets/packages/node-websocket/README.md

 This package is maintained by [lilnasy](https://github.com/lilnasy) independently from Astro.

-The code for this package is commited to the repository as a series of patches applied on top of [withastro/adapters](https://github.com/withastro/adapters), which is where the code for the official `@astrojs/node` adapter is maintained.
-Additionally, the `withastro/adapters` repository added as a git submodule to make updating the patches easier.
-The `package.json` file contains scripts to automatically manage the upstream repository and the patches.
+The code for this package is commited to the repository as a series of patches applied on top of the [`withastro/adapters`](https://github.com/withastro/adapters) repository, which is where the code for the official `@astrojs/node` adapter is maintained.
+Additionally, the `withastro/adapters` repository is added as a git submodule to make updating the patches easier.
+The [`package.json`](https://github.com/lilnasy/gratelets/blob/main/packages/node-websocket/package.json#L29-L33) file contains scripts to automatically manage the upstream repository and the patches.

 To introduce a change, make sure you're in `packages/node-websocket` directory:
 ```bash